vand3rlinden/Python/ThreatHunterX/readme.md

 # Overview
-ThreatHunter is a tool designed to assist SOC analysts by automating aspects of their workflow.
-One of ThreatHunters’s primary objectives is to handle routine checks, freeing up analysts’ time for more in-depth analysis within the same time frame.
+ThreatHunterX is a tool designed to support SOC analysts.
+A primary goal of ThreatHunterX is to perform routine checks, freeing up analysts' time for more in-depth analysis in the same timeframe.

 ## Requirements
 1. API Key for VirusTotal